Yoorse/wave_converter/README.md

 # wave_converter
-Simple Wave Converter using ffmpeg to 44000 with tk gui
+Simple Wave Converter using ffmpeg to 44000 with tk gui.
+Mainly coded for use in Linux.

+Dependencies:
+tk
+ffmpeg

 Make sure you have ffmpeg installed and available to your PATH.
 Install TK to your system.